danielscholl/infra-azure-provisioning/README.md

 Azure Infrastructure provisioning scripts and templates are hosted in a Github repository that is accessible here:
 [Azure Infrastructure Templates](https://github.com/azure/osdu-infrastructure)

 The repository contains the infrastructure as code implementation and pipelines necessary for the required infrastructure in Azure to host OSDU.
-The infrastructure code is very closely tied to Azure, and requires degree of priviledges and access and leverages capability inherent to Azure DevOps, hence the GitHub hosting.
-Unfortunately this high level of integration could not be entirely accomodated out of Gitlab.
+We've chosen to host the infrastructure code in Github because the infrastructure code is very closely tied to Azure, requires a high degree of priviledges and access to our Azure instance and leverages capability inherent to Azure DevOps.
+Unfortunately this high level of integration could not be entirely accomodated out of Gitlab, and therefore led us to choose to host the code in Github.

-The current approach to deploying OSDU into your own Azure tenant involves the following step:
+The current approach to deploying OSDU into your own Azure tenant involves the following steps:
+1- Follow the directions in the infrastructure repository to deploy the infrastructure, there are 3 possible deployment options you can choose from:
+- R3 MVP which includes latest from master and the most up-to-date master branch deployment.It can be found [here](https://github.com/Azure/osdu-infrastructure/blob/master/infra/templates/osdu-r3-mvp).
+There is a risk of using the latest if you don't want to deal with potential inconsistencies.
+- R3 infrastructure templates for OSDU services only which can be found [here](https://github.com/Azure/osdu-infrastructure/blob/master/infra/templates/osdu-r3-resources).
+This offers the latest stable infrastructure code.

-1- Follow the directions in the infrastructure repository to deploy the infrastructure 2- Deploy the services using a mirrored Azure Devops project (instructions in [here](https://github.com/azure/osdu-infrastructure))
+2- Deploy the services using a mirrored Azure Devops project (instructions in [here](https://github.com/azure/osdu-infrastructure))
 3- Load the data